-Native to western 🇨🇦 🇺🇸 Canada and USA, from Alaska and British Columbia, to the Pacific Northwest, 🏔 Rocky Mountains and California. 🗺 Map (Western North America).
+Native to western 🇨🇦 🇺🇸 Canada and USA, from Alaska and British Columbia, to the Pacific Northwest (Cascadia), the 🗻︎ Rocky Mountains, and California. 🗺 Map (Western North America).
 Adobe Acrobat Reader file

-In the North and East of this range, black cottonwood overlaps with a very-closely related sister-species balsam poplar Populus balsamifera, which then extends further North, West and East, into Alaska, the Great Lakes and East.
-Some 🗺 maps confuse or combine these two sister-species.
+In the North and East of this range, this tree overlaps with a very-closely related sister-species balsam poplar Populus balsamifera, which then extends further North, West and East, into Alaska, the Great Lakes and East.
+So closely-related, that some sources call this plant a subspecies (variety) of the sister-species, Populus balsamifera subsp. trichocarpa.
+And some 🗺 maps confuse or combine them.

 Uses by native peoples